captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## EMILIA:
 Well…
+--
-Now I’m terribly interested, indeed.
+now I’m terribly interested, indeed.
 ---
 ## BEN:
+And what does William Shakespeare require
+---
+## BEN:
+that God does not provide in Heaven?
+---
+## BEN:
+And if he is not in Heaven,
+---
+## BEN:
-And what does William Shakespeare require that God does not provide in Heaven, and if he is not in Heaven then tell him to wait until I get to Hell to bother me.
+then tell him to wait until I get to Hell to bother me.
 ---
 ## JOHN:
 We don’t want to bother you, Ben, but we do come to ask you something very important.